 I didn’t say a thing, I just brought the brown to net; admired him and released him,.

 “What’s the point of going fishing if you throw them back?” he asked.
 “I wouldn’t waste my time going through all those gyrations you’re going through just to hook a chub and then throw him back.
 Want me to tell you how to catch bigger fish?”

-I did all he could to keep my voice at a normal tone and asked him if he had any more questions about what I was doing and why, and if not, although I really appreciated his thoughts and advice, it was time for me to leave.
+I did all I could to keep my voice at a normal tone and asked him if he had any more questions about what I was doing and why, and if not, although I really appreciated his thoughts and advice, it was time for me to leave.
 With that I reeled in, cut the fly from the tippet and put it on my headband.
 I made my way to the bank and climbed out.
 My head shaking, I walked through the woods back to the car where “two fingers” of bourbon was waiting …today I might make it four.